-The campground encompasses three separate camping areas that can accomodate large groups.
-Group Camp 1 will hold up to 25 people and can accomodate RVs, trailers and camper vans up to 21 feet in length.
+The campground encompasses three separate camping areas that can accommodate large groups.
+Group Camp 1 will hold up to 25 people and can accommodate RVs, trailers and camper vans up to 21 feet in length.
 Group Camps 2 and 3 will hold up to 15 people each and are suitable for tent camping only.

 Observatory Campground is one of two campgrounds (along with Fry Campground) that are close to the Palomar Observatory, a world-class center of astronomy research operated by the California Institute of Technology.

 Just two miles from the observatory, the campground sits at an elevation of 4,800 feet.
 It offers 42 sites with a variety of amenities for both tent and RV camping, as well as easy access to hiking and biking.

 The campground is organized around one large loop with parking spurs for each campsite.
 Some of the sites have concrete pads intended to serve as a solid base for telescopes.
 The sites can accommodate vehicles up to 32 feet in length.

 The campground has coin-operated hot showers, flush and vaulted toilets, fire rings, and potable water.

 Reservations for the sites are released 6 months in advance at 7:30 am PST and can be made through Recreation.gov.